Krisztián Németh: AEK Athens

-Upon returning from the FIFA U-20 World Cup, he featured in every match before the international break, most notably the 3–1 victory against Larissa on 9 November where he scored a header after being introduced as a half time substitute.
+Upon returning from the FIFA U-20 World Cup, he featured in every match before the international break, most notably the 3–1 victory against AEL on 9 November where he scored a header after being introduced as a half time substitute.

 As the season entered 2010, Nemeth struggled with an ankle injury picked up on international duty.
 This forced him out of several months, as he returned only for the last few games of the season, where he appeared mainly as a substitute.
 In the final game of the regular season against Asteras Tripolis, he provided both assists in a 2–0 home win, ensuring AEK went into the play-offs as the third placed team.
 Throughout the season Nemeth produced more assists than goals, meaning his contribution to AEK was still important, and helped them secure second place in the play-offs.

 Olympiacos

 On 19 August 2010, Olympiacos F.C. announced that they had concluded a deal with Liverpool to sign Németh on a 3-year deal.
 The fee was originally m, but later the fee was reduced to m.
 There is a clause in his Olympiacos contract that states Liverpool are due 25% of any future sale of the player by Olympiacos F.C.
 The deal was confirmed by Olympiacos F.C. on 23 August.
 Németh never made a competitive first-team appearance for Liverpool, despite playing for them in pre-season.
 On 3 November, Németh made his debut for Olympiacos, playing the full 90 minutes in a 1–0 win against Ilioupoli F.C. in a Greek Cup tie.
 3 days later on the 6th, Nemeth made his League debut for Olympiacos, assisting Marko Pantelić for the 4th goal within minutes of coming on in a 5–0 thrashing of Panionios.

 On 2 September 2011, he terminated his contract with Olympiacos.